OpenCyphal/public_regulated_data_types/README.md

 The root namespace contains nested namespaces, one per application domain, named after the domain.

-Note for authors of ***unregulated*** data type definitions: the UAVCAN specification explicitly bans namespaces that share the same name but differ in their contents.
+Note for authors of ***unregulated*** data type definitions: the Cyphal specification explicitly bans namespaces that share the same name but differ in their contents.
 Users seeking to define unregulated data types shall not put those into the regulated namespace;
 instead, a new root namespace (named after the vendor) shall be used.

 ## Guidelines for data type authors

-Follow the interface design guidelines provided in [**The UAVCAN Guide**](https://uavcan.org/guide).
+Follow the interface design guidelines provided in [**The Cyphal Guide**](https://opencyphal.org/guide).

 Every data type definition should have a header comment.
 Every field should be followed by a comment, unless it is certain that it is completely self-explanatory.